 Rockwall Family Law Resources

 One way to avoid things like temporary orders is to come to an agreement with the other party prior to filing suit.
-If you do that, you can use an attorney to simply make sure the paperwork is done properly and the proper steps are taken to complete your divorce properly.
-In other words, you can use attorney to dot the I’s and cross the T’s instead of hiring an attorney to fight the other side.
-Hiring an attorney to fight is much more expensive than having them do a little paperwork.
+If you do that, you can use an attorney to make sure the paperwork is done properly and the proper steps are taken to complete your divorce properly.
+Hiring an attorney to litigate is much more expensive than having them assist with an agreed divorce.
 If you’d like to know more about agreed divorces, please read this post: Rockwall County Agreed Divorce.

-Grandparent rights are an issue we are seeing more and more frequently lately.
+Grandparent rights are an issue we see more and more frequently lately.
 There are three avenues for a grandparent to obtain rights to a grandchild.
 To find out more about those three options, please read this post: Rockwall County Grandparent Rights.
-If you have more questions about the issues discussed above or any other family law issues, please contact a Rockwall family law attorney at Guest and Gray Law Firm.
-One of our attorneys would be happy to sit down with you in a free initial consultation to discuss your case and the options available to you.
-Please call our office at (972) 564-4644.
+If you have more questions about the issues discussed above or any other family law matters, please contact a Rockwall family law attorney at Guest and Gray Law Firm.
+One of our attorneys would be happy to sit down with you.
+Call today for a free initial consultation (972) 564-4644.